MunGell/awesome-for-beginners/README.md

 - [Legerity](https://github.com/MADE-Apps/legerity) _(label: good first issue)_ <br> A framework for speeding up the development of automated UI tests for Windows, Android, iOS, and Web with Appium/Selenium on .NET.
 - [Legerity for Uno Platform](https://github.com/MADE-Apps/legerity-uno) _(label: good first issue)_ <br> An extension framework to Legerity for speeding up the development of automated UI tests for Uno Platform applications with Appium/Selenium on .NET.
-- [MvvmCross](https://github.com/MvvmCross/MvvmCross) _(label: first-timers-only)_ <br> The .NET MVVM framework for cross-platform solutions, including Xamarin.iOS, Xamarin.Android, Windows and Mac.
+- [MvvmCross](https://github.com/MvvmCross/MvvmCross) _(label: first-timers-only)_ <br> The .NET MVVM framework for cross-platform solutions, including Xamarin.iOS, Xamarin.Android, Windows, and Mac.
 - [RawCMS](https://github.com/arduosoft/RawCMS) _(label: good-first-issue)_ <br> RawCMS is a headless CMS written in ASP.NET Core, built for developers that embrace API-first technology.
 - [Shouldly](https://github.com/shouldly/shouldly) _(label: Jump-In)_ <br> Should testing for .NET - the way Asserting Should be!